codership/documentation/galeracluster/source/dealingwithmultimasterconflicts.rst

 While Galera Cluster resolves multi-master conflicts automatically, there are steps you can take to minimize the frequency of their occurrence.

-- Analyze the hub-spot and see if you can change the application logic to catch deadlock exceptions and use retrying logic.
+- Analyze the hot-spot and see if you can change the application logic to catch deadlock exceptions.

 - Enable retrying logic at the node level using, :ref:`wsrep_retry_autocommit <wsrep_retry_autocommit>`.

 - Limit the number of master nodes or switch to a master-slave model.

-.. note:: If you can filter out the access to the hot spot table, it is enough to treat writes only to the hot spot table as master-slave.
+.. note:: If you can filter out the access to the hot-spot table, it is enough to treat writes only to the hot-spot table as master-slave.